jlparkI/AntPack/docs/numbering_background.rst

 than ANARCI or AbNum but is not open source and is still relatively slow.

-In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking < 0.2 seconds to align the same number of sequences that take > 35 seconds on ANARCI.
+In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 100x faster than ANARCI and > 25x faster than AbRSA, taking < 0.2 seconds to align the same number of sequences that take > 35 seconds on ANARCI.

+TCRs are numbered using a different algorithm than the one used for antibodies which is somewhat slower, although it is still faster by orders of magnitude than ANARCI.
+There is plenty of room to further optimize the TCR alignment algorithm and we may be able to improve this considerably in future versions.

 ``SingleChainAnnotator`` and ``PairedChainAnnotator`` contain functionality for numbering sequences that may contain a single chain (heavy or light) or